AndreaFalanti/Hypermedia-2019-september/documentation/documentation.md

 > For the part of the API that manages <ABC> we considered/studied <XYZ>(link)
 > because of <REASON> but wasn't completely fitting to our purpose because of
 > <REASON>.

+-- We took full inspiration from Spotify API ([link](https://api.apis.guru/v2/specs/spotify.com/v1/swagger.yaml)) for API general structure and API URL endpoints, as we thought it was more clear and easier to maintain and read then other API we search online.
+Using parameters in path and defining clear object definition schemas we achieved a similar result even if a lot more simplistic because we don't have in our API specification OAuth authorization nor lot of query parameters like Spotify ones.

+We considered Gettyimages API ([link](https://api.apis.guru/v2/specs/gettyimages.com/3/swagger.yaml)) for the part that manages photos and we had confirm that using URI for accessing images was a good practise, so that could also point to an external site if in a professional case we would have used a storage service for images.
+We didn't analyze to much the API because was far too complex for our data model, opting for a more simplistic approach.

 ### Learning outcome
 What was the most important thing all the members have learned while